psivatha/imp-mlai-loan-status-predictor/model_card.md

 with accuracy, as adjustments to mitigate bias may affect the model's predictive performance.

-**Complexity vs. Interpretability:** The use of a deep learning model like LeNet5 improves accuracy but reduces interpretability compared to simpler models like Logistic Regression.
+**Complexity vs. Interpretability:** The use of a deep learning model like LeNet5 improves accuracy but reduces interpretability compared to simpler models like Logistic Regression or Decision Trees.

-**Training Time:** The model requires more time to train compared to simpler models, especially with large datasets, due to its complex architecture.
+**Training Time:** The model requires more time to train compared to simpler models, especially with any future large datasets that might be large.
+This is due to its complex architecture.